Lugoj: Architecture

 Most of the buildings of historical interest are concentrated in Iosif Constantin Drăgan Square.
 The square is flanked by "palaces for rent" built towards the end of the 19th century.
 These large buildings consisted of ground floor spaces and owner's home and apartments for rent upstairs.
 The prevailing architectural style of this period was Wiener Secession used throughout the Austro-Hungarian monarchy, combining the functional aspects with a rich decoration, but which did not aim to mask the constructive structure.
 One of the important public buildings of the city was the People's Palace built in 1904 according to the plans of royal architect Armin Villanyi.
 Occupying one side of Iosif Constantin Drăgan Square, the building hosted the headquarters of the bank of the Greek Catholic community in the city and the editorial office of Banat newspaper.
 The Palace of the Reformed Community (1906) was also designed by Villanyi.

 Along with the Secession style, you can often find buildings with an eclectic style combined with neoclassical and Art Nouveau elements.
-Thus, between 1895–1896, the building of the current Coriolan Brediceanu National College was built, which has obvious Austrian Baroque influences, between 1898–1899, the building of the current History Museum was built, the facade of which is decorated in Baroque style, and between 1899–1900, the theater was built in neoclassical style.
+Thus, between 1895 and 1896, the building of the current Coriolan Brediceanu National College was built, which has obvious Austrian Baroque influences, between 1898 and 1899, the building of the current History Museum was built, the facade of which is decorated in Baroque style, and between 1899 and 1900, the theater was built in neoclassical style.

-The Bejan Palace of the Athanasievici-Bejan noble family was built between 1900–1901 based on the project of architect Karl Hart in an eclectic and Late Baroque style, with elements of Art Nouveau architecture, being one of the representative constructions of Lugoj.
+The Bejan Palace of the Athanasievici-Bejan noble family was built between 1900 and 1901 based on the project of architect Karl Hart in an eclectic and Late Baroque style, with elements of Art Nouveau architecture, being one of the representative constructions of Lugoj.
 The Parvy-Haberehrn Palace was built in 1897 in eclectic style and is several years older than the Bejan Palace.

-The court building was built between 1901–1906 in an eclectic style, combining classical elements, pilasters with Doric and Corinthian capitals in the upper register.
-The former headquarters of the financial administration, the current City Hall, was built between 1903–1905 and is of neoclassical design, as it is the Muschong Palace.
+The court building was built between 1901 and 1906 in an eclectic style, combining classical elements, pilasters with Doric and Corinthian capitals in the upper register.
+The former headquarters of the financial administration, the current City Hall, was built between 1903 and 1905 and is of neoclassical design, as it is the Muschong Palace.
 Muschong Palace was built in the period immediately following the union, around 1926–1927, by architect Aladar Ferenczik for industrialist Jacob Muschong's family.
 The building was used as the Muschong family home, and on the ground floor were the brick factory offices and several shops.

-The Palace of the Prefecture (located on the former Komitatsgasse), was built between 1843–1859 in the current urban ensemble Iosif Constantin Drăgan Square (historical monument ensemble) and functioned as the administrative headquarters of Krassó County (1860–1880), Krassó-Szörény County (1881–1919), Caraș-Severin County (1919–1926), as well as Severin County (1926–1950).
+The Palace of the Prefecture (located on the former Komitatsgasse), was built between 1843 and 1859 in the current urban ensemble Iosif Constantin Drăgan Square (historical monument ensemble) and functioned as the administrative headquarters of Krassó County (1860–1880), Krassó-Szörény County (1881–1919), Caraș-Severin County (1919–1926), as well as Severin County (1926–1950).
 It is a massive building in area, being one of the largest administrative buildings in Lugoj.
 The facade is imposing, with aspects of neoclassical architecture.
 Bought in 2016 by an Italian company, the building was transformed into a shopping gallery.